TonyHolby/holbertonschool-machine_learning/pipeline/README.md

 ## 🎯 Description

-This repository shows several projects demonstrating data pipelines, from data collection and augmentation (image transformations and public APIs) to data cleaning, analysis and visualization using Python and pandas.
-It also covers data storage and processing with MySQL and MongoDB, including advanced queries and log analysis.
+This repository shows several projects demonstrating data pipelines from data collection and augmentation (image transformations and public APIs) to data cleaning, analysis and visualization using Python and pandas.
+It also covers data storage and processing with MySQL and MongoDB including advanced queries and log analysis.

 ## ⚙️ Technologies